Uglies: Plot

-The following morning, Special Circumstances arrives at the camp and Tally makes an effort to escape.
-She does not succeed and is caught and taken to a rabbit pen, where other caught Smokies are kept, tied up.
-Eye scans are taken of all the captured Smokies, identifying from which city they fled.
+The following morning, Special Circumstances arrive at the camp, and Tally tries to escape.
+She fails and is caught and taken to a rabbit pen in which other caught Smokies are kept, tied up.
+Eye scans are taken of all the captured Smokies and identify from which city they fled.
 Tally is then taken to Dr. Cable, who explains how they found the Smoke.
 Because of how long it took to activate the pendant, Dr. Cable suspects that Tally betrayed her but activated it by accident.
 Dr. Cable tests Tally by ordering her to retrieve the locket, which should be intact.
 Tally escapes on a hoverboard.
-After a long and stressful chase, she manages to hide in a cave where they cannot track her heat signature.
-There she finds David also hiding and together, they begin to plan a rescue.
+After a long and stressful chase, she hides in a cave in which they cannot track her heat signature.
+There, she finds David also hiding, and together, they begin to plan a rescue.

-Tally and David go back to his house, where they find evidence that Special Circumstances took Maddy and Az.
-David leads Tally to a secret stash of survival equipment where they find everything they need, and load them onto the four hoverboards stashed there.
+Tally and David return to his house, where they find evidence that Special Circumstances took Maddy and Az.
+David leads Tally to a secret stash of survival equipment, where they find everything they need and load them onto the four hoverboards stashed there.
 As Tally and David travel back to the city to free their friends, they fall in love.
 Arriving at the Special Circumstances complex, they discover that Shay has already been "turned" and is now a Pretty.
 After meeting Dr. Cable, David knocks her out and takes her work tablet, which contains all the necessary information to reverse the brain lesions created by the Pretty operation.
 Tally and David then free all the Smokies held in the complex.
 As they escape the complex, Maddy tells David that his father, Az, is dead.

-Once everyone is safe, Maddy begins working on a cure using Dr. Cable's tablet.
-She then offers it to Shay, who refuses, not wanting to become a "vegetable."
-Since Tally feels responsible for her betrayal, she decides to become a Pretty and take the cure as a "willing subject".
+Once everyone is safe at the Rusty Ruins, Maddy begins working on a cure by using Dr. Cable's tablet.
+She then offers it to Shay, who refuses and does not want to become a "vegetable."
+Since Tally feels responsible for her betrayal, she decides to become a Pretty and take the cure as a "willing subject."
 To convince David to let her go back to the city, she tells him about her involvement with Special Circumstances and searching for the Smoke to betray them.
 While David is absorbing what Tally admitted, Maddy advises Tally to go back with Shay before she changes her mind.
 Once there, Tally announces to a Middle Pretty, "I'm Tally Youngblood.
 Make me pretty," the final phrase of the novel.